-As of March 31, 2015, we had 14 shareholders of record, six of which were located in the United States and held an aggregate of 31,231,757 of our Class A and Class B common shares, representing 56.8% of our outstanding common shares.
-However, one of the U.S. shareholders of record is CEDE & CO., a nominee of The Depository Trust Company, which held 24,818,607 of our common shares as of March 31, 2015.
+As of February 28, 2018, we had 17 shareholders of record, six of which were located in the United States and held an aggregate of 31,247,504 of our Class A and Class B common shares, representing 56.8% of our outstanding common shares.
+However, one of the U.S. shareholders of record is CEDE & CO., a nominee of The Depository Trust Company, which held 24,818,607 of our Class A common shares as of February 28, 2018.
 We believe that the shares held by CEDE & CO. include common shares beneficially owned by both holders in the United States and non-U.S. beneficial owners.
-We are not aware of any arrangements the operation of which may at a subsequent date result in our change of control.